Rogannn/Maki-Bot/README.md

 Web-based A.I.
 Chatbot using NLP with Tensorflow for DHVSU Admission Inquiries

+Run launcher.py to use

 # Current problems occuring when running Maki Bot:
 They only appear for certain reasons that can be easily avoided and not have bad effect.
 1. When applicant logins using google account, it will trigger a early token warning.
+This problem might only happen specifically on my laptop.

-- REASON: When I used ccleaner to clean cache of my laptop
+- REASON: When I used ccleaner to clean cache of my laptop, the time gets out of sync a little bit

 - FIX: re-sync date and time